Sukh Jiwan Mal: Reign

 As the ruler of Kashmir, Sukh Jiwan appointed Bandey as his prime minister.
-As a retaliation, Ahmad Shah Abdali sent Khwaja Kijak and Abdullah Khan Isk Aquasi to Kashmir.
+To suppress the rebellion, Ahmad Shah Abdali sent Khwaja Kijak and Abdullah Khan Isk Aquasi to Kashmir.
 They were both defeated.
 In another occasion, Afghan prisoners of war were paraded in the streets with Kashmiri crowds spitting at them.
-The locals of Kashmir were at large happy with the smooth and efficient administration but the happiness did not last very long.
+The locals of Kashmir were at large happy with the smooth and efficient administration, but the happiness did not last very long.
 A destructive famine occurred in 1755 followed by locust attack.
 These natural calamities forced the locals to desperately eat dead locusts.
 Sukh Jiwan distributed 80 lakh kg rice for free among the poor people.

 According to Schwartz, "Kashmir's only respite from economic and political pressures during the Afghan and Sikh rule occurred during the reign of Sukh Jiwan Mal, marked by a flowering of literacy activity attached to patronage."
 Sukh Jiwan held weekly symposiums to which he invited all the poets.
 He also employed poets to produce history of Kashmir in the style of Book of Kings.
 Under the advice of Mahanand Dhar, Sukh Jiwan in order to facilitate his work imported many Khatri Hindus from Punjab to Kashmir.

-Defeat
+Death

 When force did not work, Abdali used wit to get control of Kashmir.
 He attempted to destroy the good relations between Sukh Jiwan and Bandey by putting a wedge against them.
 Taking advantage of this situation, Abdali sent an army led by Nur-ud-Din Khan Bamzai to Kashmir.
 A major portion of Raja Sukh Jiwan's army including his commander-in-chief Bakth Mal betrayed him.
 Eventually, he was captured, blinded and sent to Abdali in Lahore where he was killed by throwing him under an elephant.